innerArsenio/MICCAI-IUGC-2024/README.md

 3. Download data

    PSFH:
-   - download data from 'insert_here'
+   - download data from the source

    JNU-IFM:
-   - download data from 'insert_here'
+   - download data from the source

    Merge the two datasets into one folder